-Name Independent Supplementary Explanation Reason for Selection as Outside Tume Director to Corresponding Item Corporate Auditor Eiko Tsujiyama 0 Professor Emeritus, Waseda University Possesses a Certified Public Accountant qualification and serves as a member of the National Tax Council of the National Tax Agency and the Business Accounting Council of the Financial Services Agency as an academic; has a considerable degree of knowledge of finance and accounting as an emeritus professor of accounting; and is currently conducting appropriate audits of the roles and responsibilities of directors.
+Name Independent Supplementary Explanation Eiko Tsujiyama Director to Corresponding Item Professor Emeritus, Waseda University Possesses a Certified Public Accountant qualification and serves as a member of the National Tax Council of the National Tax Agency and the Business Accounting Council of the Financial Services Agency as an academic; has a considerable degree of knowledge of finance and accounting as an emeritus professor of accounting; and is currently conducting appropriate audits of the roles and responsibilities of directors.
 Furthermore, she is highly independent, as she doesn't violate any of the independence standards prescribed in the Guidelines for Managing Listings etc. or any of the Company's Criteria for Determining Independence.
+She has therefore been designated by the Company's Board of Directors as an independent officer who is unlikely to have a conflict of interest with ordinary shareholders and who will supervise the Company's management from an independent Yuko Gomi 0 Lawyer with no business relationship with Lawson standpoint.
+Possesses a qualification as a lawyer, is involved in legal and risk management duties, mainly in the field of corporate law, and she is currently conducting appropriate audits of the roles and responsibilities of directors.
+Furthermore, she is highly independent, as she doesn't violate any of the independence standards prescribed in the Guidelines for Managing Listings etc. or any of the Company's Criteria for Determining Independence.
 She has therefore been designated by the Company's Board of Directors as an independent officer who is unlikely to have a conflict of interest with ordinary shareholders and who will supervise the Company's management from an independent standpoint.
-Yuko Gomi 0 Lawyer with no business relationship with Lawson Possesses a qualification as a lawyer, is involved in legal and risk management duties, mainly in the field of corporate law, and she is currently conducting appropriate audits of the roles and responsibilities of directors.
+Keiko Yoshida 0 Certified Public Accountant, Certified Public Tax Accountant with no business relationship with Lawson Possesses a Certified Public Accountant qualification and serves as representative of an accounting firm; has a considerable degree of knowledge of tax, accounting, and business administration; and is currently conducting appropriate audits of the roles and responsibilities of directors.
 Furthermore, she is highly independent, as she doesn't violate any of the independence standards prescribed in the Guidelines for Managing Listings etc. or any of the Company's Criteria for Determining Independence.
 She has therefore been designated by the Company's Board of Directors as an independent officer who is unlikely to have a conflict of interest with ordinary shareholders and who will supervise the Company's management from an independent standpoint.
-Keiko Yoshida 0 Certified Public Accountant, Certified Public Tax Accountant